kmarkus/lsdbus/README.md

 Of course, this can also happen if a non-default bus (open flags `new`, `user` and `system`) goes out of scope and is collected.

+### `System.Error.ENOTCONN` after exiting loop

+For some reason, after exiting the sd_event loop using `exit_loop`, the bus is disconnected and can't be used anymore.
+The simple workaround is to perform any actions requiring the bus before exiting the loop.

 ## ChangeLog

 - `lsdb.open()` now defaults to `new`, i.e. `sd_bus_open(3)`.
 This is